Skip to main content

 Douglas County, WisconsinOligotrophic

-Bardon Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Douglas County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Bardon Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Douglas County.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-10.
 Grade methodology: LakeGrade methodology.